Prezent/translation-bundle/Resources/doc/index.md

 translation-bundle
 ==================

-Adds functionality to the Symfony2 Translator
+Adds functionality to the Symfony Translator